timfrazier1/aws-falcon-data-forwarder/README.md

 Make sure that you need CrowdStrike Falcon and Data Replicator service.

 ### Terraform option for prerequisites
-If you would prefer to use Terraform to build the above infrastructure, you can use the files in the 'terraform' folder.
-You will need a `terraform.tfvars` file with your values.
+If you would prefer to use Terraform to build the prerequisite infrastructure, you can use the files in the 'terraform' folder to do this in an automated way.
+-  You will need a `terraform.tfvars` file with your values.
 The easiest way is to make a copy of `terraform.tfvars.example` and name it `terraform.tfvars`, then modify the values.
 Some of the values you will need to fill in after you have set up the Snowflake integration and pipe.
-As long as you have terraform in your CLI environment, you can simply run `terraform init` to get the necessary providers, then `terraform apply` to build the infrastructure.
+- As long as you have terraform in your CLI environment, you can simply run `terraform init` to get the necessary providers, then `terraform apply` to build the infrastructure.
 Once you get the necessary values from the Snowflake side, simply modify the `terraform.tfvars` file and re-run `terraform apply`.
-If you are unfamiliar with terraform, it is recommended to build the above prerequisite infrastructure manually using the AWS console.
+- If you are unfamiliar with terraform, it is recommended to build the above prerequisite infrastructure manually using the AWS console.

 ## Setup